state-of-the-art/BlendNet/README.md

 * Collects and merges the previews and results from the Agents.
 * Saving your money as much as possible.

-When a task is marked to execute - manager starts it and prepars a plan: it needs to create the Agents, determine the number of samples per agent, upload the dependencies to them, run the execution and watch for the status and progress.
+When a task is marked to execute - Manager starts it and prepars a plan: it needs to create the Agents, determine the number of samples per Agent, upload the dependencies to them, run the execution and watch for the status and progress.
 Meanwhile, it should plan for the next task (if there are some) - preload the dependencies and put it on hold.

-It will leave the agents active for a short period of time after the rendering process (by default 5 mins), will stop them after that.
-It will delete agents and stop itself if there are no tasks for 30 mins (by default).
+It will leave the Agents active for a short period of time after the rendering process (by default 5 mins), will stop them after that.
+It will delete Agents and stop itself if there are no tasks for 30 mins (by default).

 Tasks are coming from Addon: one task - one frame.
-Tasks have a number of samples to render - and the Manager decides how many samples it will give to an agent.
-The Manager tries to keep the ratio loading/rendering relatively lower, but less than 30 mins per agent task.
-By default it's 100 samples per agent task.
+Tasks have a number of samples to render - and the Manager decides how many samples it will give to an Agent.
+The Manager tries to keep the ratio loading/rendering relatively lower, but less than 30 mins per Agent task.
+By default it's 100 samples per Agent task.

 #### Security